dataventures/workshops18/README.md

 ## Practicals
 Practicals will be in the form of data analysis competitions.
 You will be presented with a task (for example, writing a program that identifies images of cats).
 Submissions will be made in real time through a google form , and a leaderboard will be updated in real time.
 The winner of each practical will get a prize.
 There will be three practicals.
-- Practical 1: TBA
+- Practical 1: Breast Cancer Detection
-- Practical 2: TBA
+- Practical 2: Toxic Comments Detection
-- Practical 3: TBA
+- Practical 3: Heart Abnormalities Detection

 ## Final Project
 The last session will be dedicated to a short final project.
-Topics TBA.

 ## Office Hours
 By appointment.